TheHutGroup/Horizon-Public-Docs/examples/basket/add-to-basket.md

 containing a pre-existing product will result in the quantity of the pre-existing product to also be updated, where the new quantity of the pre-existing product will be the sum of the old quantity of the product, plus the quantity of the product you wish to add.

+Basket messages that are in response to the mutation being called are now returned in the "responseMessages" field.
+Until clients are migrated to using this field we will continue to include these in the "messages" list.

 ```graphql
 mutation AddToBasket {
   addProductsToBasket(